bergesinstitute/grafmethodenglish/book-3-unit-5.md

 # A note on weak vowel pronunciation (nota sobre la pronunciación de las vocales débiles)

 In English, when a syllable is unstressed, the vowels tend to weaken and become [ə] (schwa).
-This phenomenon is very important for sounding natural in English.
+Doing this is very important for sounding natural in English.

 🔹 En inglés, cuando una sílaba no tiene acento, las vocales tienden a debilitarse y a convertirse en [ə] (schwa).
-Este fenómeno es muy importante para sonar natural en inglés.
+Hacer esto es muy importante para sonar natural en inglés.

 In particular, function words like *to, for, from, of, a, the, and, but, can, have* are almost never pronounced with their full vowel when they are inside a sentence.